Canada

 Police have spoken with all those involved, but no charges have been laid because investigators are looking for surveillance video and more witnesses.

-“I think this is a hate crime ...I don’t know,” said Park.
+“I think this is a hate crime ...I don’t know,” the male victim said.
 “But I didn’t feel any racism living in Vancouver because people are nice.”